Spanish and Portuguese Jews: Relation to Sephardic Bnei Anusim and Neo-Western Sephardim

-History
+History in different countries

 In Spain and Portugal

-Spanish and Portuguese Jews were originally descended from New Christian conversos (i.e. Jews converted to Roman Catholic Christianity) whose descendants later left the Iberian peninsula and reverted to Judaism.
+Spanish and Portuguese Jews were originally descended from New Christian conversos (i.e. Jews converted to Roman Catholic Christianity) whose descendants later left the Iberian Peninsula and reverted to Judaism.

 Although legend has it that conversos existed as early as the Visigothic period, and that there was a continuous phenomenon of crypto-Judaism from that time lasting throughout Spanish history, this scenario is unlikely, as in the Muslim period of Iberia there was no advantage in passing as a Christian instead of publicly acknowledging one was a Jew.
-The main wave of conversions, often forced, followed The massacre of 1391 in Spain.
+The main wave of conversions, often forced, followed the Massacre of 1391 in Spain.
 Legal definitions of that era theoretically acknowledged that a forced baptism was not a valid sacrament, but the Church confined this to cases where it was literally administered by physical force: a person who had consented to baptism under threat of death or serious injury was still regarded as a voluntary convert, and accordingly forbidden to revert to Judaism.
 Crypto-Judaism as a large-scale phenomenon mainly dates from that time.

 Conversos, whatever their real religious views, often (but not always) tended to marry and associate among themselves.
-As they achieved prominent positions in trade and in the Royal administration, they attracted considerable resentment from the "Old Christians".
+As they achieved prominent positions in trade and in the royal administration, they attracted considerable resentment from the "Old Christians".
 The ostensible reason given for issuance of the 1492 Alhambra Decree for the conversion, expulsion or execution of the unconverted Jews from Spain was that the unconverted Jews had supported the New Christian conversos in the crypto-Jewish practices of the latter, thus delaying or preventing their assimilation into the Christian community.

 After the issuance of Spain's Alhambra Decree in 1492, a large proportion of the unconverted Jews chose exile rather than conversion, many of them crossing the border to Portugal.
 In Portugal, however, the Jews were again issued with a similar decree just a few years later in 1497, giving them the choice of exile or conversion.
 Unlike in Spain, however, in actual practice Portugal mostly prevented them from leaving, thus they necessarily stayed as ostensible converts to Christianity whether they wished to or not, after the Portuguese King reasoned that by their failure to leave they accepted Christianity by default.
 For this reason, crypto-Judaism was far more prevalent in Portugal than in Spain, even though many of these families were originally of Spanish rather than Portuguese descent.
 Over time, however, most crypto-Jews both of Spanish and Portuguese ancestry had left Portugal by the 18th century.